 \subsection{Connections to Guidance}

-Having control over sampling temperature and conditional alignment is still a desirable property.
+Control over sampling temperature and conditional alignment is a desirable property.
 We show that guidance can be incorporated into adversarial flow models.
-We use classifier guidance (CG)~\citep{dhariwal2021diffusion} for conditional generation as an illustration because of its popularity.
+As illustrative examples, we consider classifier guidance (CG)~\citep{dhariwal2021diffusion} and classifier-free guidance (CFG)~\cite{ho2022classifier}, given their popularity in conditional generation.

 We visualize an example conditional flow in \cref{fig:guidance-flows} and the effect of CFG on flow-matching models in \cref{fig:guidance-fm}.
-Prior adversarial works~\citep{sauer2022stylegan,kang2023scaling} introduce a classifier $C(x, c)$ that predicts $p(c|x)$, and train $G$ with an additional loss to maximize the classification probability:
+Prior adversarial works~\citep{sauer2022stylegan,kang2023scaling} introduce a classifier $C(x, c)$ that predicts $p(c|x)$ and train $G$ with an additional loss that maximizes the classification probability:

-However, as \cref{fig:guidance-af-offflow} shows, the guided model yields almost identical results to the original.
-This is because in this particular example, the classes are well separated, so the classifier has a clear decision boundary and yields no gradient.
-This example illustrates the important difference compared to CFG, whose transport is influenced by guidance gradients accumulated along the flow instead of at a single timestep.
-The classifier gradients exist on higher timesteps due to the diffusion of class boundaries by interpolation.
+However, as \cref{fig:guidance-af-offflow} shows, the guided model yields results that are almost identical to those of the original model.
+This is because, in this particular example, the classes are well separated, so the classifier has a clear decision boundary and yields no gradient.
+This example illustrates an important difference from CFG, whose transport is influenced by guidance gradients accumulated along the flow rather than at a single timestep.
+The classifier gradients exist at higher timesteps because interpolation diffuses the class boundaries.

-To obtain the accumulated guidance gradient along the flow, even for single-step training and generation, we switch to a time-conditioned classifier $C(x_t, t', c)$ that predicts $p(c|x_{t'})$ on a probability flow.
-During training, $G$,$D$ are still trained for a single step only.
-The generated samples $G(z,c)$ are interpolated to random timesteps $t'\sim \mathcal{U}(0, 1)$ before feeding to the classifier:
+To obtain the accumulated guidance gradient along the flow, even for single-step training and generation, we switch to a time-conditioned classifier $C(x_{t'}, t', c)$ that predicts $p(c|x_{t'})$ on the probability flow.
+During training, $G$ and $D$ are still trained for a single step only.
+The generated samples $G(z,c)$ are interpolated to random timesteps $t'\sim \mathcal{U}(0, 1)$ with independent noise samples $z'\sim\mathcal{Z}$ before being fed to the time-conditioned classifier:

-This maximizes the expectation of classification on all timesteps, giving us similar results to CFG as shown in \cref{fig:guidance-af-onflow}.
-The timestep $t'$ can be sampled from a custom range, which corresponds to performing CFG on selected timesteps. \cref{eq:simple-guidance} is a special case of \cref{eq:flow-guidance} where $t'$ is always 0.
-The hyperparameters, \ie the scale $\lambda_\textrm{cg}$ and the range of $t'$, can be optionally amortized into $G$ to allow inference-time adjustment.
+This maximizes the expected classification score over all timesteps, giving results similar to CFG, as shown in \cref{fig:guidance-af-onflow}.
+The timestep $t'$ can be sampled from a custom range, which corresponds to performing CFG on selected timesteps. \cref{eq:simple-guidance} is a special case of \cref{eq:flow-guidance} in which $t'$ is always 0.
+The hyperparameters, \ie, the scale $\lambda_\textrm{cg}$ and the range of $t'$, can optionally be amortized into $G$ to allow inference-time adjustment.